bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cesaro.md

 * In addition to differential geometry Cesàro worked on many topics such as number theory where, in addition to the topics we mentioned above, he studied the distribution of primes trying to improve on results obtained in this area by Chebyshev.
 * Cesàro's interest in mathematical physics is also evident in two very successful calculus texts which he wrote.
 * Cesàro died in tragic circumstances.
-* Cesàro went to rescue his son but sustained injuries which led to his death.

 Born 12 March 1859, Naples, Kingdom of the Two Sicilies (now Italy).
 Died 12 September 1906, Torre Annunziata, Italy.